 - Business Line of Credit – annual fee waived for the first year

 Let’s look at each of these in more detail.

-The monthly service fee is waived for qualifying military-owned Chase Total Business Checking® accounts.
+The monthly service fee is waived for qualifying Chase Business Complete Banking accounts opened by military members or veterans.
 Some of the benefits from this account include: